Scorpinaus/ComfyUI-DiffusersLoader/README.md

 ## Introduction

 This project provides tools and loaders for integrating diffusers format checkpoint models with ComfyUI.
-It helps users who already have diffusers format checkpoints to seamlessly use them without needing to convert them to the standard format.
+It helps users who already have diffusers format checkpoints to seamlessly use them without needing to convert them to the standard checkpoint format.

 ## Installation